ewa-edun/EcoBuddy_OLD/README.md

 - Need Stuctured Logic for points to cash and data conversion.

 - Need API's to handle claim rewards for both data and cash.

+- Let the image that user uploads on their profile page be displayed on all pages that user icon appears (chatbot, leaderboard, community, community post etc)

 - Game page to have 4 games and have same point system to not complicate things (each game gives 100 points max).